FaintWhisper/Gecko/README.md

 You must have installed Python 2.7 in your computer to make use of this tool.

 ## Use
-After cloning this repo you should follow this steps:
+After downloading the app from the releases tab, you should follow this steps to make use of the tool.

 1. First, you need to place your songs inside the root directory of the project, alonside the script named 'Tag.bat'.
 2. After that, run the script aforementioned (Tag.bat) and wait until it finishes.